Standard size baby crib – measurements & facts

 Combo cribs are space and money savers!

-All Combo cribs are convertible to some point.
-If the crib converts into a full-size bed, in the last conversion, a detached changing table serves as a nightstand beside the full-size bed.
+All combo cribs are convertible to some point.
+It is worth to mention their last conversion, as it is unique.
+If such crib converts into a full-size bed, a detached changing table serves as a nightstand beside the full-size bed.

 - convertible cribs with changing table